 Peppermint Essential Oil

-Coconut oil by itself is an amazing food, but the fact that it’s anti-fungal, anti-bacterial AND a natural moisturizer makes it the perfect nourishing oil to add to the lip scrub and lip balm in order to achieve the right consistency.
-Those are just some of the reasons why I use it in my homemade tinted moisturizer and homemade lotion bar.
+Organic Coconut oil (you can buy coconut oil locally at Target or Walmart or have it shipped via Amazon) by itself is an amazing food, but the fact that it’s anti-fungal, anti-bacterial, AND a natural moisturizer makes it the perfect nourishing oil to add to the lip scrub and lip balm in order to achieve the right consistency.

 Shea Butter

-Coming from the fat of the nut of the shea tree, shea butter is typically the go-to moisturizer for beauty items.
-Although water and oil typically don’t mix, shea butter has properties that allow it to bind well with water, keeping skin moisturized better, and is great for homemade lip scrub.
+Coming from the fat of the nut of the shea tree, shea butter is a go-to moisturizer for beauty items.
+Although water and oil typically don’t mix, shea butter has properties that allow it to bind well with water, keeping skin moisturized better, and is great for homemade lip balm.

 Supplies

-container for finished scrub (these little plastic pots are perfect)
+- Container for finished scrub (these little plastic pots are perfect, or use one of these small jars)

 Method